dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 If class implements 2 interfaces:
-* one hs abstract method
+* one has abstract method
 * another has default, but extends the first
 * no compilation error and ambiguity
 * implementing `X` is redundant because it's already included into `Y`